 Whilst we believe that nature is the best playground, and that there is no end of fun to be had dipping toes into streams, bounding off boulders, or running down hills on a Peak District family walk, sometimes a good playground just makes parenting life easier.

-The best playgrounds in the Peak District are found at Heights of Abraham and Chatsworth House.
+The best playgrounds in the Peak District are found at Heights of Abraham (although this is technically outside the National Park boundary in Matlock Bath) and the adventure playground Chatsworth House.
 However, you have to pay to enter these.
-If you’re looking for a free Peak District playground, then read on…
+If you’re looking for a free and outdoor Peak District playground, then read on…

 A full afternoon can be spent at the fantastic playgrounds at Buxton Pavilions as there is so much to keep them busy.
 There’s a zip wire and huge wooden climbing frame in one area, a basketball court, swings, and a separate toddler area that is enclosed.
 Take a stroll around the 23 acres of landscape gardens and feed the ducks.
 There is also a miniature train that kids can ride around the gardens (weekends and school holidays, bring cash).

 Buxton Pavilions is also a good place for the kids to bring their scooter.
 We often scoot from the play area over to St. Anne’s Well to fill up our water bottle with fresh underground spring water.
-Check out our guide of things to do in Buxton with kids for more ideas, including the walk to Solomon’s Temple for fantastic views over the old spa town.
+Check out our guide of things to do in Buxton with kids for more ideas, including the walk to Solomon’s Temple for fantastic views over the old spa town and a visit to Brick Corner Café (aka the Lego café).

 Set on the large village green behind the Bulls Inn pub.
 Worth combining your visit with feeding the ducks by the bridge over the River Wye.